Hello *****, can I call you that?

 I never came to know — to date — why it ended.
-Suddenly, she was not there.
+Suddenly, she wasn’t there.
 I was alone.
 It was a random virus attack on my life.
 Just a phone call and it all came to an end.

 I cried a lot.